tanjinadnanabir/tanjinadnanabir/README.md

 - 💬 Ask me about anything related to my works.
 - 📫 How to reach me: abirtanjinadnan@gmail.com, https://www.linkedin.com/in/tanjinadnanabir/
 - 😄 Pronouns: he/ him
-- Programming: Python, R, Qiskit, C++
+- Programming: Python, R, C++/C
+- Other Skills: Qiskit SDK, Cirq, ML Algorithms, Statistics
 - Fluent in English and Bangla
 - Happy to code!
 Happy to learn!
 Happy to share thoughts!
 Happy to discuss business and productive ideas!
 <!-- - ⚡ Fun fact: ... -->